duyhho/stretch_visual_servoing/GRASP_NOTES.md

 - Z: Distance from camera (+ = farther away)

 Example: "12.3, -4.5, 28.7 cm" means 12.3cm right, 4.5cm up, 28.7cm away

+## Can we grasp objects other than balls?

+Yes, but with limitations:

+- Works best with small, round objects (e.g., apples, oranges)
+- Struggles with large, flat objects (e.g., books, boxes)
+- May have difficulty with very small or irregularly shaped objects
+- Action plan: try grasping various objects and observe performance
+- Future: consider adding more object classes and improving depth estimation